The Story of my Life

 FLYING JENNY

 Talk about fun!
 Saw a 6 to 8 inch tree off about 6 feet from the ground.
 Drive an iron peg into the middle of the stump.
 Saw a pole about 16 feet long.
 Bore a hole in it in the middle with about 8 feet on each end.
 Put the pole onto the iron peg (use lots of axle grease!).
-Then get on and take a ride.
-Talk about roller coasters or thrill rides!
-You haven’t taken a thrill ride unless you’ve ridden a FLYING JENNY made by your father.
-Louise Weir Frasier

-used to turn the stone wheel which ground the corn at a grist mill.
-A mule
+-- This device was originally used to turn the stone wheel which ground the corn at a grist mill.
+A mule was used to turn the wheel and a female mule is a Jenny.
+And there you have the logic behind the name "Flying Jenny" --